Australian Institute of Health and Welfare (2022) Mental health services in Australia, AIHW, Australian Government, accessed 05 December 2022.

 The footnotes in each of the accompanying MS Excel tables contain details about the calculation of national rates over time.

 The number of unique patients provided with service contacts can be derived from the NCMHCD.
 However, the patient count is limited to people registered with state and territory community mental health care systems that have a unique person identifier; a person has one identifier across all individual service providers within a state or territory.
 The ability of jurisdictions to generate unique person identifiers varies as described in the data quality statement for the CMHC NMDS.
-In 2019–20, 97.0% of all service contacts reported were provided to unique patients.

 Some specialised mental health services data are categorised using 5 target population groups (see METeOR identifier 682403):